rebeccaeilering/my-dev-blog/content/HTML5 Semantic Elements/index.md

 ##Aside

 The `<aside>` element is often confusing too.
 It's not another term for sidebar but many times it is used for a sidebar.
-It's often used as call-outs too.
+It's often used as call-outs, definitions, and other auxiliary content.
 This landmark contains content that is indirectly related to the documents main content.
 If the content is not in any way related to the main content a `<div>` element may be more appropriate.

 An Aside can have an header and footer but can't contain another aside element.